 For retailers, inventory planning matters.
 Inventory is your largest asset and has the greatest impact on your business cashflow.
 If you plan your inventory well, you can reduce your overhead costs and increase cashflow.
 There are many different inventory management methods (e.g. just-in-time, etc.) but ultimately, it comes down to one thing, “do you have stock when you need to sell it”.

-Cashflow sitting in your inventory is money that could be better used elsewhere.
+Cashflow sitting in your inventory is money that could be better used elsewhere, especially in times of a recession like now.
 Lean retailers that don’t carry a lot of excess stock have more flexibility to introduce new products more quickly.
 This is particularly true in industries such as fashion where trend-driven products = shorter product life cycles.
 While you can get better costing with higher volumes, maintaining high stock levels means an increased chance of getting stuck with products that require deep discounting to free up your cashflow.

 It is important to remember, keeping your inventory lean doesn’t mean maintaining low stock levels.
 If stock levels are not properly aligned to your sales demand and kept too low, you will constantly have out-of-stock products.
 You want to avoid stockouts as they are costly to retailers not only because of lost sales, but because of wasted marketing efforts and lost customer goodwill.